 If They Failed to Keep You Safe, We Won't

 If you’ve been driving in the state of Florida for any amount of time, you’ve most definitely seen or heard the slogan, “Click it or ticket.”
-You strap yourself in every time you get in the car, and urge your passengers to do the same.
+You strap yourself in every time you get in the car and urge your passengers to do the same.
 Not just because it’s Florida law, but because in the case of a car crash you’re much more likely to be fatally injured if you’re not wearing a seat belt.

 Weinstein Legal will take the time to understand the details of your case and use this knowledge to fight for the compensation you deserve.
-If you or someone you know has recently suffered seat belt injuries, contact us now or fill out the free case evaluation form to your right.
+If you or someone you know has recently suffered a seat belt injury, contact us now or fill out the free case evaluation form to your right.

 Why Seat Belts Can Be Dangerous